Sharmapratham1308/Newsletter/README.md

 # Newsletter
-This is an newletter that gets published every week on the site Mygov.in
+This is the one of newsletter that gets published on MyGov.in website on behalf of government.
+Here we have used inline approach in HTML.